On view through March 8, 2015 in our Saint Francis Care Traveling Exhibit Gallery

 Join us to meet real scientists, learn how they became interested in science as young women, and find out where science has taken them—and where it could take you!
 Programs will feature hands-on science activities.

-December 13, 11AM–2PM: Dr. Kristen Martin, Assistant Professor of Biology at the School of Health and Natural Sciences with The Life that Lies Below: exploring the hidden world of dragonfly nymphs and other macroinvertebrates.
+December 13, 11AM–2PM: Dr. Kirsten Martin, Assistant Professor of Biology in the School of Health and Natural Sciences at the University of Saint Joseph with The Life that Lies Below: exploring the hidden world of dragonfly nymphs and other macroinvertebrates.

 Travel back in time to see dinosaurs come to life!
 Meet the plant-eating Argentinosaur, the largest animal to have ever walked the Earth, and its nemesis, the Giganotosaur, a carnivore who could easily challenge the famous T-rex.
 Travel into space to witness the movement of tectonic plates or the arrival of a comet that will seal the fate of the Dinosaurs.
 The action is intense and the landscape is out of this world!